Brexit – what does it mean for EHCs?

-In both an FTA or WTO situation, products of animal origin (POAO) may then require an Export Health Certificate (EHC), signed by an Official Vet (OV) to travel to the EU and will need to enter via an appropriate Border Inspection Post (BIP).
+In both an FTA or WTO situation, products of animal origin (POAO) may then require an Export Health Certificate (EHC), signed by an Official Vet (OV) to travel to the EU and will need to enter via an appropriate Border Control Post (BCP).

 To further complicate matters, a new EU regulation 2017/625 (official controls regulations (OCR)) came into place on 14th December 2019 and as such may lead to further changes beyond those described above – we are awaiting further clarification on this.

 DEFRA have released a batch of around 100 new EHCs for export to the EU in case of no-deal.
-This link can be used to search and download specimens.
+This link can be used to search and download specimens, once they are finalised.
 The list covered various commodities including meat, dairy, fish, egg, honey, gelatin and collagen.
 The definitions of ‘animal product’, ‘composite product’, ‘meat product’, ‘meat preparation’, ‘processed’ etc are complex and governed, inter alia, by EU regs 853/2004, 28/2012 and 2007/275.
 The attached guide may be of help.

 The EHCs will be sent by encrypted email or file sharing, on the next working day, for the OV to print on plain paper, stamp and sign, once any necessary checks and supporting evidence has been obtained.
-This is in English and possibly also the language of the BIP and that of the final destination country.
-A scanned copy must be made and sent to the exporter – the BIP must be notified electronically, and the CVED part 1 completed, at least 24 hours in advance of arrival of the shipment at the BIP.
+This is in English and possibly also the language of the BCP and that of the final destination country.
+A scanned copy must be made and sent to the exporter – the BCP must be notified electronically, and the CVED part 1 completed, potentially up to 24 hours in advance of arrival of the shipment at the BCP.
 We must also save a copy.

-The physical hard copy must accompany the consignment ie go with the driver, to present at the BIP.
+The physical hard copy must accompany the consignment ie go with the driver, to present at the BCP.

 Remember that we CANNOT sign an EHC once goods have left the UK.